-After returning to Chicago from Honduras, Mike worked for KaBoom! (a national non-profit helping communities build playgrounds across the country), EcoGardens (installing greenroofs), and Let’s Go Play (driving a bobcat, installing playgrounds).
+After returning to Chicago from Honduras, Mike worked for KaBoom! (a national non-profit helping communities build playgrounds across the country), EcoGardens (installing greenroofs), and New Ground Builders (installing playgrounds).
 In 2008 he moved to Tucson, AZ to pursue a degree in Landscape Architecture at the University of Arizona, which he completed in May, 2011.
 Mike currently owns a landscape design / build company in Chicago, IL (MZA Design, LLC).